Lots of young children find it difficult to settle down to sleep and will wake up during the night.

 - Decide what time you want your child to go to bed.

 - Start a "winding down" bedtime routine around 30 minutes before the time that your child usually falls asleep.
 Bring this forward by 5 to 10 minutes each week – or 15 minutes if your child is in the habit of going to bed very late – until you get to the bedtime you want.
 Read more about helping babies to sleep.

 - Set a limit on how much time you spend with your child when you put them to bed.
 For example, read only 1 story, then tuck your child in and say goodnight.

 - Give your child their favourite toy, dummy (if they use one) or comforter before settling into bed.

-- Leave a beaker of water within reach and a dim light on if necessary.
+- Leave a dim light on if necessary.

 - If your child gets up, keep taking them back to bed again with as little fuss as possible.